WenderHost/nccagent-extras/README.md

 I've built the NCC website using Elementor and the Hello Elementor theme.
 This is where I add additional code and CSS.

 ## Changelog ##

+### 2.7.2 ###
+* Updating marketer testimonials heading from "Testimonials" to "Testimonials from Agents".
+* Adding "See {team_member's} testimonials and states served." link to marketers listing.

 ### 2.7.1 ###
 * Only show Carrier Docs Directory alert to logged in users.